hrishabhktundwar/GRIP/README.md

 # GRIP
-Grip is an internship program provided by The Spark Foundation.
+Grip is an internship program provided by The Sparks Foundation.